ehrpg/qstar/qstar.md

 a crisis, such as escaping a space ship that is about to explode.
 What constitutes a crisis is always up the game master.

-When a crisis starts, all involved roll initiative by rolling a ten sided dice (d10) and adding their speed modifier to it.
+When a crisis starts, all involved roll initiative by rolling a ten sided die (d10) and adding their speed modifier to it.
 Perks and flaws may give additional bonuses or penalties to initiative.
 Players, NPCs and monsters start in the order of the highest initiative to lowest.
+In case of a tie the person with the highest die result wins.

 ## Actions